katsifolis/hexi/README.md

 - Cursor offset should be calculated according to -o flag

-### Important
+---
-- FIX: out of bound navigation and panics.
+## Bindings

-- Refactor the way that data vectors are being created inside draw loop.
+- Binding "/" should search for individual values

-### Trivial Changes
+- Binding "n-p" should scroll pages up and down
-- Scrolling so as not to preload everything.
+- Binding "G" goto the last octet
-- On resize reset ycursr,xcursor to box_height, box_width.
+- Binding "g" to the start